Software flow control: Mechanism

 When one end of a data link is unable to accept any more data (or approaching that point), it sends XOFF to the other end.
 The other end receives the XOFF code, and suspends transmission.
 Once the first end is ready to accept data again, it sends XON, and the other end resumes transmission.

-For example, imagine a computer sending data to a slow printer.
+For example, one may imagine a computer sending data to a slow printer.
 Since the computer is faster at sending data than the printer can print it, the printer falls behind and approaches a situation where it would be overwhelmed by the data.
 The printer reacts to this situation by sending XOFF to the computer, which temporarily stops sending data.
 When the printer is again ready to receive more data, it sends XON to the computer, which starts sending data again.

 XOFF/XON can be employed in both directions, for example, two teleprinters connected to each other.